qvest-digital/loginsrv/README.md

 ## Configuration and Startup
 ### Config Options

-_Note for caddy users_: Not all parameters are available in caddy.
+_Note for Caddy users_: Not all parameters are available in Caddy.
 See the table for details.
-Incaddy, the parameter names can be also be used with `_` in the names, e.g. `cookie_http_only`.
+With Caddy, the parameter names can be also be used with `_` in the names, e.g. `cookie_http_only`.

 | Parameter         | Type        | Default      | Caddy | Description                                                                          |
 |-------------------|-------------|--------------|-------|--------------------------------------------------------------------------------------|